witfyl-ravped/urbit-react-cookbook/README.md

 In a separate browser tab connect to your fake `~zod`'s Landscape page which is `http://localhost:8080` or a custom port of you changed it

+Back at the React app, enter your ships localhost address and code in the top right corner.
+In this example the host will be `http://localhost:8080`.
+Obtain your ship's code by enter `+code` in your ship's dojo.
+For `~zod` the code will be `lidlut-tabwed-pillex-ridrup`.
+Then press "Login."

-Once the React server and Urbit ship are up and running enter `+cors-registry` in your ship's dojo.
+Now we've almost got everything setup and talking to each other.
+Finally enter `+cors-registry` in your ship's dojo.
 You will likely see two URLs in the `requests` entry:

 `~~http~3a.~2f.~2f.localhost~3a.3000`
 and